-Employee's Name: ame: Date: epartment: Ext.: OSHA's VDT (Video Display Terminal) Checklist WORKING CONDITIONS YES NO The workstation is designed or arranged for doing VDT tasks so it the employee's t allows A. Head and neck to be about upright (not bent down/back).
-B. Head, neck and trunk to face forward (not twisted).
-C. Trunk to be about perpendicular to the floor (not leaning forward/ba ackward).
-D. Shoulders and upper arms to be about perpendicular to floor (not forward) and relaxed (not elevated). stretched E. Upper arms and elbows to be close to body (not extended outward d).
-F. Forearms, wrists, and hands to be straight and parallel to floor (no up/down). ot pointing G. Wrists and hands to be straight (not bend up/down or sideways to finger). ward little H. Thighs to be about parallel to floor and lower legs to be about per to floor. pendicular I. Feet to rest flat on floor or be supported by a stable footrest.
-J. VDT tasks to be organized in a way that allows employee to vary V with other work activities, or to take micro-breaks or recovery pauses v VDT workstation.
-SEATING YES NO The chair 1.
-Backrest provides support for employee's lower back (lumbar area).
-2. Seat width and depth accommodate specific employee (seat pan not too b ig/small).
-3. Seat front does not press against the back of employee's knees and lower pan not too long). legs (seat 4.
+Employee's Name: Da Date: Department: Ex - .
+OSHA's VDT (Video Display Terminal) Checklist WORKING CONDITIONS YES NO The workstation is designed or arranged for doing VDT tasks, so it all the employee.' lows A. Head and neck to be about upright (not bent down/back).
+B. Head, neck, and trunk to face forward (not twisted).
+C. Trunk to be about perpendicular to the floor (not leaning forward/backwa ard).
+D. Shoulders and upper arms to be about perpendicular to floor (not stret forward) and relaxed (not elevated). ched E. Upper arms and elbows to be close to body (not extended outward).
+F. Forearms, wrists, and hands to be straight and parallel to floor (not poup/down). pinting G. Wrists and hands to be straight (not bend up/down or sideways toward finger). d little H. Thighs to be about parallel to floor and lower legs to be about perpend to floor. licular I. Feet to rest flat on floor or be supported by a stable footrest.
+J. VDT tasks to be organized so employees can vary VDT tasks with o work activities or take micro-breaks or recovery pauses while at the V workstation. other /DT SEATING YES NO The chair Backrest provides support for employee's lower back (lumbar area).
+2. Seat width and depth accommodate specific employee (seat pan not too big/sm nall).
+3. Seat front does not press against the back of employee's knees and lower legs pan not too long). (seat 4.
 Seat has cushioning and is rounded/ has "waterfall" front (no sharp edge).
-5. Armrests support both forearms while employee performs VDT tasks and d lo
+5. Armrests support both forearms while employee performs VDT tasks and do not interfere with movement.

 The keyboard/input device is designed or arranged for doing VDT tasks so that 6.
 Keyboard/input device platform(s) is stable and large enough to hold keyboard and input device.
 7. Input device (mouse or trackball) is located right next to keyboard so it can be operated without reaching.
 8. Input device is easy to activate and shape/size fits hand of specific employee (not too big/small).
-9. Wrists and hands do not rest on sharp or hard edge.
+9. Wrists and hands do not rest on sharp or hard edges.
 MONITOR YES NO The monitor is designed or arranged for VDT tasks so that 10.
-Top line of screen is at or below eye level so employee is able to read it without bending head or neck down/back.
+Top line of screen is at or below eye level, so employee can read it without bending head or neck down/back.
 (For employees with bifocals/trifocals, see next item.)
-11. Employee with bifocals/trifocals is able to read screen without bending head or neck backward.
-12. Monitor distance allows employee to read screen without leaning head, neck or trunk forward/backward.
-13. Monitor position is directly in front of employee so employee does not have to twist head or neck.
-14. No glare (e.g., from window, lights) is present on the screen, which might cause employee to assume an awkward posture to read screen.
+11. Employee with bifocals/trifocals can read screens without bending head or neck backward.
+12. Monitor distance allows employees to read the screen without leaning head, neck, or trunk forward/backward.
+13. Monitor position is directly in front of employee, so employee does not have to twist head or neck.
+14. No glare (e.g., from window, lights) is present on the screen, which might cause the employee to assume an awkward posture to read screen.
 WORK AREA YES NO The work area is designed or arranged for doing VDT tasks so that 15.
 Thighs have clearance space between chair and VDT table/keyboard platform (thighs not trapped.)
-16. Legs and feet have clearance space under VDT table so employee is able to get close enough to keyboard/input device.
+16. Legs and feet have clearance space under VDT table, so employee can get close enough to keyboard/input device.
 ACCESSORIES YES NO 17.
 Document holder, if provided, is stable and large enough to hold documents that are used.
 18. Document holder , if provided, is placed at about the same height and distance as monitor screen so there is little head movement when employee looks from document to screen.
 19. Wrist rest, if provided, is padded and free of sharp and square edges.